Only-IceSoul/react-native-jjkit/readmes/image.md

 The height to be used in the resize, -1 ignore resize.
  Default value -> -1

+---

+### `source.resizeMode?: number`

+Determines how to resize the image:

+cover(1): Scale the image uniformly (maintain the image's aspect ratio) so that both dimensions (width and height) of the image will be equal to or larger than the corresponding dimension of the view (minus padding).

-Scales the image uniformly (maintaining the image's aspect ratio) so that one of the dimensions of the image will be equal to the given dimension and the other will be less than the given dimension.
+contain(0,Default): Scale the image uniformly (maintain the image's aspect ratio) so that both dimensions (width and height) of the image will be equal to or less than the corresponding dimension of the view (minus padding).

 ---